IMPORTANT NOTICE – Please Read

 - The groundwater recovered from the Delaware Sand & Gravel Landfill site is discharged to the County's wastewater treatment plant located in Wilmington.

-- Organic compounds (e.g., benzene, 1,2-dichloroethane, and BCEE) and inorganic chemicals (e.g., iron and manganese) are currently found in groundwater underlying or downgradient of the Army Creek Landfill and Delaware Sand & Gravel Landfill sites.
+- Organic compounds (e.g., benzene, 1,2-dichloroethane, 1,4-dioxane and BCEE) and inorganic chemicals (e.g., iron and manganese) are currently found in groundwater underlying or downgradient of the Army Creek Landfill and/or Delaware Sand & Gravel Landfill sites.

 - Groundwater recovery wells were installed and operated in order to prevent contaminants from the sites from reaching public water supply wells.

-- Despite this effort, BCEE was detected in groundwater in Artesian's Llagollen Wellfield in 1999.
-In 2000, Delaware's Division of Public Health established an interim advisory level for BCEE in public drinking water supplies and Artesian installed a treatment system to remove BCEE from the groundwater withdrawn from the Llagollen wellfield.
+- Despite this effort, BCEE and 1,4-dioxane have migrated to Artesian's Llagollen Wellfield.
+Artesian has installed treatment systems to remove BCEE and 1,4-dioxane from the groundwater withdrawn from the Llagollen wellfield.

 - Contaminant descriptions and risk factors are available from the Agency for Toxic Substances and Disease Registry, an arm of the CDC.